-Do you live in an older home in Chicago’s North Shore or Northwest suburbs that is heated with a boiler, radiator or baseboard heating?
+Do you live in an older home in Chicago’s North Shore or Northwest suburbs heated with a boiler and radiators or baseboards?
 Or are you planning on building a home utilizing one of those heating solutions?
-If so, you may want to consider the benefits of a high velocity cooling system.
+If so, you may want to consider the benefits of a high-velocity cooling system.

-Or if your home already has such a system, you may want to consider replacing it with a more modern system with new technology to make the system more efficient and more environmentally friendly than your existing one.
-Continue reading to learn more about the advantages associated with hiring Ravinia Plumbing, Sewer, Heating & Electric to install a high velocity cooling system in your home.
+Or suppose your home already has such a system.
+In that case, you may consider replacing it with a more modern design with new technology to make the system more efficient and environmentally friendly than your existing one.
+Continue reading to learn more about the advantages of hiring Ravinia Plumbing, Sewer, Heating & Electric to install a high-velocity cooling system in your home.

-High velocity HVAC systems are a lot like traditional systems in that they use a compressor or heat pump to heat or cool air, and then distribute that air into different living areas.
-The biggest difference between high velocity and traditional HVAC systems is how the air is distributed.
+High-velocity HVAC systems are a lot like traditional systems in that they use a compressor to cool air and then distribute that air into different living areas.
+The biggest difference between high velocity and traditional HVAC systems is how the air is circulated.

-High velocity systems distribute the air through tubes that are only two inches in diameter, compared to the much thicker ductwork required with a standard HVAC system.
-Conditioned air is rapidly forced through these small tubes, directly into targeted spaces to accelerate heating and cooling.
+High-velocity systems distribute the air through tubes that are only two inches in diameter, compared to the much larger ductwork required with a standard HVAC system.
+Conditioned air is rapidly forced through these small tubes into targeted spaces to accelerate heating and cooling.

-In addition to the smaller tubes, high velocity systems also utilize smaller vents – only about 3 inches by 5 inches instead of the 6-by-12-inch vents utilized by traditional systems.
+In addition to the smaller tubes, high-velocity systems utilize smaller vents – only about 3 inch diameter instead of the 6-by-12-inch vents used by traditional systems.

 Because the tubes take up so little room, that makes it easy to work in crawl spaces, closets, attics, and other hard-to-access spaces.

-High velocity HVAC systems are very efficient with tight seals, insulated tubing, short travel distance from the air handler to the destination, and little surface area to allow energy to escape.
-These features allow the system to run less while consistently, maintaining desired climate control.
+High-velocity HVAC systems are efficient with tight seals, insulated tubing, short travel distance from the air handler to the destination, and little surface area to allow energy to escape.
+These features will enable the system to run less while consistently maintaining desired climate control.

-If you are a new homeowner considering a high velocity system installation, or a homeowner wanting to upgrade your existing high velocity system, reach out to the friendly and helpful team at Ravinia Plumbing.
+If you are a new homeowner considering a high-velocity system installation, or a homeowner wanting to upgrade your existing high-velocity system, reach out to the friendly and helpful team at Ravinia Plumbing.
 We have the experience, resources, and superior reputation needed to ensure professional results on every project.
-We are waiting to make your home more safe, more comfortable, and efficient.
+We are waiting to make your home safer, more comfortable, and more efficient.